lc-silverio/lc-silverio/README.md

 Currently writing from Lisbon - Portugal.
 At the moment i'm a junior dev working and i've been working for the past 10 years in IT which gave me a wide skill set.

-I'm currently studying C# / .Net and for the future i intend on studying Flutter/Dart, continue to improve Python, JavaScript, Android app development and UI/UX.
+I'm currently studying C# / .NET, Angular as well as UI/UX.

 I'm interested in tech in general but most of my focus goes to coding, design, UX/UI, Game Dev and diy.
 I could be defined as a creative/maker/diy'er but to be honest i'm just curious about the tech world and how things tick.

-As hobbies in tech i'm interesting in GameDev, UX/UI, Design and Digital Marketing.
+As hobbies in tech i'm interesting in GameDev, UX/UI and Design

 You can find more about my professional path on my LinkedIn profile "lc-silverio" and my portfolio on behance "lc-silverio"